AWahba1/Tomasulo-algorithm/README.md

   	- String name; :  representing station name
   	- boolean busy : if it is busy an instruction execution
   	- InstructionType instructionType=InstructionType.LOAD;
-  	- int effectiveAddress; : index in memory
+  	- int effectiveAddress: index in memory
-  	- int timeRemaining; : time left for execution to finish
+  	- int timeRemaining: time left for execution to finish
-  	- double V; : operand value
+  	- double V: operand value
-    - String Q; :  waiting for specific station for operand
+    - String Q:  waiting for specific station for operand

   - ReservationStation:
     - String name : representing station name
   	- boolean busy : if it is busy an instruction execution
-  	- InstructionType instructionType : instruction type
+  	- Instruction Type: type of the instruction that is in this station.
+It can be one from (ADD, SUB, MUL, DIV)
-  	- double Vj; : operand1 value
+  	- double Vj; : operand 1 value
-  	- double Vk; : operand2 value
+  	- double Vk; : operand 2 value
-  	- String Qj; : waiting for specific station for operand1
+  	- String Qj; : Station/Buffer that will produce this value
-  	- String Qk; : waiting for specific station for operand1
+  	- String Qk; : Station/Buffer that will produce this value
-  	- double A;
   	- int timeRemaining; : time left for execution to finish
     - int destinationIndex; : register index in the register file
     - double destinationValue; : value that will be written in the register file
     - int arrivalTime; : for fifo
     -
   - Instruction: which is the class that represents the instruction and it's attributes.
-    - InstructionType: which is the Enum that represents the instruction type.
+    - InstructionType: which is the Enum that represents the instruction type .
+Available types are (ADD, SUB, MUL, DIV, LOAD, STORE).
     -  Arithmetic Instruction:
-       -  source1: source register1 index
+       -  source1: index of the 1st source register
-       -  source2: source register2 index
+       -  source2: index of the 2nd source register
-       -  destination: source register2 index
+       -  destination: index of the destination register
        -  effective address : null

     -  Memory Instruction:
        - Store :
-         - source1: source register1 index
+         - source1: index of the source register
          -  source2: null
          -  destination : null
-         -  effective address : index in the memory
+         -  effective address : index in the memory that will get affected by the source register value.
        - Load :
             - source1: null
             -  source2: null
-            -  destination : index of th register
+            -  destination : index of the register that value will be written back to
-            -  effective address : index in the memory
+            -  effective address : index in the memory producing the value to the destination

   - Register:
-    - name
+    - name (F0 to F31)
 	- value
-	- Q
+	- Q (Initially = null)

-  - Main:
-    - clockcycle
-    - instructionQueu:Queue[Instruction]
-    - issuedStation : to gurantee the instruction that is issued dont execute in the same cycle
-    - add reservation station : ReservationStation[]
-    - mul reservation station:ReservationStation[]
-  	- LoadBuffer[] loadBuffers;
-	- StoreBuffer[] storeBuffers;
-	- Register[] regFile;

-    - Sequence:
+  - Sequence
-      - 1. fill the instruction queue by the user input from file we parse each instruction independently then add to instruction queue .
+      - 1. Fill the instruction queue by the user input from file we parse each instruction independently then add to instruction queue .
-      - 2.  fill the latencies by the user input .
+      - 2. Take input latencies of each instruction from the user.

-      -  3. Intialize the reservation stations.
+      -  3. Intialize the reservation stations with the default values.
-      -  4. Issue an instruction to a reservation station and make sure that it wont execute in the same cycle and start from the next cycle
+      -  4. Issue an instruction to a reservation station/buffer if there exists a place in the destined station/buffer while also making sure that it wont execute in the same cycle it was issued in, but the next cycle instead.
-      - 5. execute functions :
+      - 5. Execute functions :
-        - ExecuteALUInstruction(addReservationStations);
-  		- ExecuteALUInstruction(mulReservationStations);
-  		- ExecuteLoadInstruction(loadBuffers);
-  		- ExecuteStoreInstruction(storeBuffers);
+        - Add reservation stations execute only if both their source operands are ready (Qj & Qk is null in this case);
+  		- MUL reservation stations execute only if both their source operands are ready (Qj & Qk is null in this case);
+  		- Load Buffers executes immediately if they are busy and they don't want for any source operands since it doesn't have any so they don't listen to the bus since they are not connected to it in the 1st place.
+  		- Store buffers execute only if the source operand is available (Q is set to null and V have the register value that will be updated in the memory in the specified address).
+Also, store updates the memory in its last execution cycle;
-      - 6. write back function :
+      - 6. Write Back:
-        - store always is able to write back .
-        - based on FIFO with instruction Queue we write back the first finished instruction .
-        -  we update the stations based on the write back .
-        -  we empty the station that wrote back and make it un busy .
+        - If several instructions want to write back, we choose the one that was issued first, following the FIFO approach.
+        -  Stations/Buffers/Reg File are updated if they are waiting for the tag on the bus (Q's are set to nulls in this case and V's are set with the value written on the bus).
+        -  Station/Buffer that just wrote back gets emptied out, leaving room for a new instruction to take its place in the next clock cycle.

 ### 4. Test Cases